sangxia/CarND-Projects/README.md

 a better estimate of latency when we take the running time of the optimizer into account.
 Things become erratic when setting it to larger values such as `0.25`.

+A final note: the bearing of the reference trajectory of predicted waypoints (`psides1` in the code) is currently calculated as the bearing of the initial point, which is technically incorrect.
+However, a more accurate calculation (in the line that was commented out) led to less stable driving.
+One can argue that the current implementation gives a better steering solution in sharp turns.
+I think a better solution here would be to try to model the actuator delay better in the kinematic model step.

 ## Results

 The MPC with the given `params.conf` drives around the car safely at full throttle